na-na-hi/renget/archive/hn3bd.md

 Of course you'll want to keep what happens during your ecchi times consistent.
 All the NSFW events will be logged inside your Major Events section of your summary.
 And it is going to bloat it.
 You can move your summary to 300 words to accommodate for this, if you want, just change the settings.
 And make sure you continue logging things, and then consolidating the events into one or two events.

 # Sample: Elise
+-> This was made during the slaudecope days <-
 -> ![elise](https://files.catbox.moe/17zg70.png) <-
 -> Using [Elise](https://chub.ai/characters/lunare/elise-ffb97921) <-
 -> log: [catbox](https://files.catbox.moe/4rg0aa.jsonl) <-